What is hypermetropia?

 Depending on the mechanism of development of hyperopia, axial or axial hyperopia is distinguished, associated with a shortened PZO of the eyeball, and refractive, due to a decrease in the refractive power of the optical apparatus.

 In the event that the existing refractive error is compensated by the tension of accommodation, they speak of latent hyperopia; if self-correction is impossible and it is necessary to use convex lenses, hyperopia is regarded as obvious.
-With age, latent hyperopia, as a rule, turns into overt.
+With age, latent hyperopia, as a rule, turns overt.

 Depending on age, natural physiological hyperopia in children, congenital hyperopia (with congenital weakness of refraction), and age-related hyperopia (presbyopia) are distinguished.